 Zillow enhanced its AI search feature, so now you can sadly stare at even more overpriced homes

-The update allows for conversational queries regarding commute distance and other topics.
+The update allows for natural queries regarding commute distance and other topics.

 The American dream used to involve purchasing a home.
 As huge corporations buy up residential stock and wages lay stagnant, the new American dream is to scroll through Zillow and salivate at what could have been, if only we had been born into one of those families with money.
 To that end, Zillow just upped its AI game to make it easier to find a dream home that you’ll never be able to afford.